palacaze/sigslot/readme.md

 }
 ```

-The slot invocation order when emitting a signal is unspecified, please do not rely on it being always the same.
+By default, the slot invocation order when emitting a signal is unspecified, please
+do not rely on it being always the same.
+You may constrain a particular invocation
+order by using slot groups, which are presented later on.

 ### Signal with arguments

-That first example was simple but not so useful, let us move on to a signal that emits values instead.
+That first example was simple but not so useful, let us move on to a signal that
+emits values instead.
 A signal can emit any number of arguments, below.

 ```cpp
 #include <sigslot/signal.hpp>